stashed/stash/docs/guides/platforms/rook.md

   - [Recovery](/docs/concepts/crds/recovery.md)
   - [Snapshot](/docs/concepts/crds/snapshot.md)

-- You will need a [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) to store the backup snapshots.
+- You will need a [Rook Storage Service](https://rook.io) with [Object Storage](https://rook.io/docs/rook/master/object.html) and [Block Storage](https://rook.io/docs/rook/master/block.html) configured.
+If you do not already have a **Rook Storage Service** configured, you can create one by following this [quickstart guide](https://rook.io/docs/rook/master/quickstart.html).

 To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.